6 Best Benedictine liqueur substitutes

 What can I substitute for Benedictine liqueur?

 Looking for a Benedictine substitute?
-Benedictine liqueur can be used in multiple ways.
+Did you know you can use Benedictine liqueur in multiple ways.
 From luxury cocktails, to using it in cooking or baking it can add a unique flavor to your dishes.
 You can also use it in marinades, or as a glaze for meats and desserts.
 Experiment with adding small amounts to recipes to incorporate its herbal and sweet profile.

 But what do you do if you run out of Benedictine liqueur?
 Well don’t panic, here is our list of the top 6 substitutes for Benedictine liqueur.
 Have you had a look at the back of your booze cupboard?
 Do you have any Brandy, Jagermister, Drambuie, Chartreuse liqueur, Orange Curacao, or Amaretto.
 Found some?
 Good.
 Now read on to learn how to use them as a Benedictine substitute.